INS Dega

 INS Dega (ICAO: VOVZ), is a naval air station of the Indian Navy.
 It is located in Visakhapatnam, Andhra Pradesh on the east coast of India.

 History

-The Indian Navy initially started aviation operations in Visakhapatnam in the late 1970s, with the construction of four helipads adjacent to the civil airfield.
-The civilian Visakhapatnam Airport was transferred to the Directorate General of Civil Aviation in 1981.
-The air station was then called Naval Air Station, Visakhapatnam.
+The Indian Navy started aviation operations in Visakhapatnam in when the 321 Helicopter Flight was based at INS Circars in Visakhapatnam on 23 December 1972.
+In 1976, four helipads along with hangars were set up adjacent to the civil airfield.
+On 12 March 1986, the civilian Visakhapatnam Airport was transferred from the National Airport Authority of India (now, Airports Authority of India) to the Indian Navy.
+The air station was then designated as Naval Air Station, Visakhapatnam.
+The 321 Chetak Flight was initially based in the Air Base along with other shipborne flights.
 Additional hangars, maintenance facilities and an operations complex were constructed soon after.

 On 21 October 1991, the air station was renamed and formally commissioned as INS Dega by then Vice Admiral Laxminarayan Ramdas.
 It is named for the Telugu language word for a big and powerful bird of the eagle family.

 Units

+As of 2014, INS Dega had 5 squadrons/flights and 4 ship-borne flights.
+As of 2015, the airbase housed 40 aircraft including naval helicopters.

 Indian naval air squadrons based at INS Dega include: